Plant Medicine

 Integration

 The ceremony ends.
 The integration is where the work truly begins.
-We meet the insights, the visions, the difficult material — and we build bridges from that experience into your daily life.
+We meet the insights, the visions, the difficult material and we build bridges from that experience into your daily life.
 Without integration, even the most profound ceremony can fade into memory.
 With it, it becomes a turning point.
+And where you begin to see real shifts in your life.

 Is This For You?